AzizBgBoss/TerrariaDS/README.md

 - More testing and bug fixing needed, game proof-of-concept is going to be released soon.

 ### Version 0.1 (Plans):
-- Move all the data to the Nitro Filesystem, less memory usage and the ability to load so much content.
 - Add special tiles (tiles that need interaction and are not 1:1, like doors, crafting benches, chests...)
 - Add health.
 - Add menus.